LoganDSPrice/teachersmanual-test/office-hours.md

  - Click the gear icon to get to "Settings".
  - In the left sidebar, click "Add calendar" > "New Calendar".
- - Name the new calendar "AppDev Office Hours" (or whatever you prefer).
+ - Name the new calendar "[YOUR NAME]'s AppDev" (or whatever you prefer).
  - Configure your new calendar (click on its name in the left sidebar).
     - Share with specific people — me, `rbetina@gmail.com`.
 Allow me to make changes and manage sharing.
     - I usually add a default notification of 10 minutes for myself, but that's up to you.